hereon-GEMS/Cont2SAS/joss_submission/paper.md

 The simulation of material structure at the nanometer length scale can be performed using atomistic simulations and continuum simulations.
 Atomistic simulations produce nanoscopic structures with atomic resolution, which makes them more accurate than continuum simutations that produce continuum structures.
 However, continuum simulations have an advantage over atomistic ones as continuum simulations can simulate bigger volumes for a larger time.

 The accuracy of continuum simulations can be checked by validating them against SAS experiments, such as Small Angle Neutron Scattering (SANS) and Small Angle X-ray Scattering (SAXS).
 The validation is performed by comparing SAS data calculated from simulated nanostrucres with measured ones.
-A validated simulation can also be used to analyze SAS data because a dicrect retrieval of nanstructure from SAS data is not possible.
+A validated simulation can also be used to retrieve nanostructure from SAS data because a direct retrieval of nanstructure from SAS data is not possible.

-Continuum nanostructures can also be generated based on knowledge of the sample, insteaf of simulating them based on physics based equations.
+Continuum nanostructures can also be generated based on knowledge of the sample, instead of simulating them based on physics based equations.
 Both generated and simulated structures are expected to output either Scattering Length Density (SLD) ($\beta$) values or a set of variables (e.g. density ($\rho$) and composition ($\chi$)) from which SLD values can be calculated.
-From the distribution of SLD, SAS patterns can be calculated numerically.
+SAS patterns are calculated numerically from the SLD distribution using `Cont2SAS`.

-In the `Cont2SAS` repository, several examples are provided for simple model structures, from which SAS patterns can be calculated numerically and validated against analytical formula.
-For one model the structure does not change but the chemical composition changes.
-For such a situation, effective cross-section ($\sigma_{\text{eff}}$) is proportional to the square of difference of SLD, which can be shown with the provided scripts.
-For one example, the nanostructure for Fe- Cr spinodal decomposition is simulated FEM and the script for calculating SAS pattern is included in the package.
+In the `Cont2SAS` repository,

+Several examples of generated and simulated nanostructures are provided in the `Cont2SAS` repository.
+For simple geometries, scripts are provided that calculates SAS patterns numerically from generated structures and compares against analytical formula.
+One of these models does not change the structure but the chemical composition changes.
+For such a situation, the time evolution of neutron count rate can probe the composition change better than SAS patterns `[@aslan2019high]`.
+So, the corresponding scripts calculates time evolution of effective cross-section ($\sigma_{\text{eff}}$), which neutron count rate per unit neutron flux.
+The expected proportionality to the square of difference of SLD $((\Delta \beta)^2)$ is checked using the provided scripts.
+One example of simulated nanostructure is also provided for Fe- Cr spinodal decomposition.
+The simulation is performed using moose framework.
+Script are provided that convert the moose output to a series of hdf files, which are then read by `Cont2Sas` package for assigning SLD.
+A script is also provided that calculates the SAS pattern from FEM simulation of Fe-Cr spinodal decomposition.

 `Cont2SAS` provides the much needed software platform for calculating SAS pattern from continuum simulations.
-The addition of effective cross-section in the software package is going be helpful for analyzing phenomena that doesnot induce any structural change, instead a composition change `[@aslan2019high]`
+The addition of effective cross-section in the software package is going be helpful for analyzing powder-like structures `[@aslan2019high]`.
+One can also retrieve continuum nanostructures from SAS data using generated or simulated model strcutures.

 <!-- The numerical calculations are validated